RocFang/nginx-rtmp-module-wiki-ZH/Directives.md

 Context: rtmp, server, application

 Synchronize audio and video streams.
-If subscriber bandwidth is not enough to receive data at ublisher rate some frames are dropped by server.
+If subscriber bandwidth is not enough to receive data at publisher rate, some frames are dropped by server.
 This leads to synchronization problem.
 When timestamp difference exceeds the value specified as `sync` argument an absolute frame is sent fixing that.
 Default is 300ms.